Last updated on January 26th, 2018

-Here’s the thing… IF we were to suffer one of the terrible disasters which could bring down our electrical power grid, or even a region thereof, those who are living within the reach of a nuclear power plant will be at high risk due to the potential for meltdown and the follow-on consequences.
+IF we were to experience a disaster which brings down our electrical power grid, or even a region thereof (‘Carrington’ Event?), (an EMP?), those who are living near a nuclear power plant will be at high risk due to the potential for nuclear meltdown.

-All you have to do is look back at what happened (and is still happening) at Fukushima Japan, and the enormous region of land surrounding that power plant which became uninhabitable.
-Additionally, the soil has been contaminated beyond the immediate threat area, which further inhibits survivability.
+All you have to do is look back at what happened at Fukushima Japan following the earthquake, tsunami, and core meltdown.
+An enormous region of land surrounding that power plant became uninhabitable.

-So, I have assembled the following map which illustrates all of the operating nuclear power plants in the United States, and have added a 50 mile radius (100 mile diameter) circle around each one.
+I have built the following map which indicates the location of all the operating nuclear power plants in the United States.
+I have added a 50 mile radius (100 mile diameter) circle around each one.

 I have chosen a 50-mile radius as a reasonable distance factor, given that generally speaking – any radioactive fallout will dissipate according to the inverse-square-law.